boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ![Expression Value](/static/assets/visualizing-data/visualization-widgets/images/number-card/expression-value.png)

 3. You can view the added value in the measure section in the assigned data tab.
-Drag the added measures in the `Value(s)` section.
+Drag the added measures into the `Value(s)` section.

 ![Added Value](/static/assets/visualizing-data/visualization-widgets/images/number-card/add-value.png)